Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State: The Initial Projection Hypothesis

 \subsection{Introducing the Initial Projection Hypothesis}

 The Past Hypothesis uses a low-entropy macrostate (PH-subspace) to constrain the microstate of the system (a state vector in QSM).
 This is natural from the perspective of Wave Function Realism, according to which the state vector (the wave function) represents the physical degrees of freedom of the system.
 The initial state of the system is described by a normalized wave function $\Psi(t_0)$. $\Psi(t_0)$ has to lie in the special low-dimensional Hilbert space $\mathscr{H}_{PH}$ with $dim\mathscr{H}_{PH} \ll dim\mathscr{H}_{eq}$.
 Moreover, there are many different choices of initial wave functions in $\mathscr{H}_{PH}$.
 That is, PH is compatible with many different low-entropy wave functions.
 Furthermore, for stating the typicality statements, we also need to specify a measure $\mu$ on the unit sphere of $\mathscr{H}_{PH}$.
-For the finite-dimensional case, it is just the uniform Lebesgue measure.
+For the finite-dimensional case, it is just the normalized surface area measure on the unit sphere.

 Density Matrix Realism suggests an alternative way to think about the low-entropy boundary condition.
 PH pins down the initial macrostate $\mathscr{H}_{PH}$, a special subspace of the total Hilbert space.
 Although $\mathscr{H}_{PH}$ is compatible with many density matrices, there is a natural choice---the normalized projection operator onto $\mathscr{H}_{PH}$.
 Just as in (\ref{ID}), we can specify it as: